AIDASoft/podio/README.md

 Check that you can now import the `yaml` and `jinja2` modules in python.

+Some tools have additional dependencies that are not required for code generation or library use
-Optionally, `graphviz` is also required for the visualization tool `podio-vis`.
+- `graphviz` is required for `podio-vis`
+- `tabulate` is required for `podio-dump`

 ## Preparing the environment